vialab/docuburst-desktop/README.md

 2. Go to *Options* and play with *Maximum tree depth*.
 It controls the level of detail of the view.
 3. Now click *Single node* to color only the categories that occur *directly* in the document.
 4. Click on one of these categories and go to *Concordance lines* to see the excerpts where they appear in the text. *Text segments* is similar, but shows you more context.
-5. By the way, the text is divided into segments based on vocabulary changes (check Mart Hearst's awesome [paper](http://people.ischool.berkeley.edu/~hearst/papers/cl-texttiling97.pdf)).
+5. By the way, the text is divided into segments based on vocabulary changes (check Marti Hearst's awesome [paper](http://people.ischool.berkeley.edu/~hearst/papers/cl-texttiling97.pdf)).
 These segments are represented by tiles on the right side.
 When you click a category, the tiles where it appears become orange!
 6. Pick a category of interest and double click it to narrow down your exploration.
-7. Click+Hold+Move on a blank area to pan the view.
+7. LeftClick+Hold+Move on a blank area to pan the view.
 RightClick+Hold+Move to zoom in/out.
 8. Double RightClick on the root (center of the sunburst) to roll-up.

 ##Citation